E. E. Cummings: Later life and death

-According to his testimony in EIMI, Cummings had little interest in politics until his trip to the Soviet Union in 1931.
-He subsequently shifted rightward on many political and social issues.
-Despite his radical and bohemian public image, he was a Republican and later an ardent supporter of Joseph McCarthy.

 Literary overview

 Poetry

 As well as being influenced by notable modernists, including Gertrude Stein and Ezra Pound, Cummings was particularly drawn to early imagist experiments; later, his visits to Paris exposed him to Dada and Surrealism, which was reflected in his writing style.
 Cummings critic and biographer Norman Friedman remarks that in Cummings's later work the "shift from simile to symbol" created poetry that is "frequently more lucid, more moving, and more profound than his earlier".